 No one can change your mark

-Since you place your own ballot in the ballot box and the box is monitored at all times, no one can change the mark you have made.
+Since you place your own ballot in the ballot box and the box is sealed and monitored at all times, no one can change the mark you have made.

 Lead pencil marks are not altered by water.
 This means that they remain intact if the ballots accidentally get wet (e.g., in the event of water damage), despite all the precautions we take.